eymengunay/php-passbook/README.md

 1. Open the Keychain Access application (in the Applications/Utilities folder).
 2. If you have not already added the certificate to Keychain, select File > Import.
 Then navigate to the certificate file (the .cer file) you obtained from Apple.
-3. Select the Keys category in Keychain Access.
+3. Select the `login` Keychain and then `Keys` category in Keychain Access.
 4. Select the private key associated with your iPhone Development Certificate.
-The private key is identified by the iPhone Developer: <First Name> <Last Name> public certificate that is paired with it.
+The private key is identified by the iPhone Developer: <First Name> <Last Name> public certificate that is paired with it or by the string you specified as `Common Name` in the CSR.
 5. Select File > Export Items.
 6. Save your key in the Personal Information Exchange (.p12) file format.
 7. You will be prompted to create a password that is used when you attempt to import this key on another computer.